 – Cultural events (conferences, seminars, cultural evenings of different nationalities).

-We focus on youth with fewer opportunities (incl. refugees, minority groups, NEET’s).
+We focus on youth with fewer opportunities (incl. refugees, minority groups, NEETs).
 By organising various non-formal education activities, we give them an opportunity to express their knowledge and share experiences and ideas in order to promote social cohesion and diversity.
-The main staff of the organisation is working with the Ukranian community in Warsaw, Poland, thus, will be able to actively chip them in project activities.
+The main staff of the organisation is working with the Ukrainian community in Warsaw, Poland, thus, will be able to actively chip them in project activities.

-This way, both the local Polish youth and partner organisations could learn more about the problems Ukrainian IDP’s are facing and help find innovative solutions to them.
+This way, both the local Polish youth and partner organisations could learn more about the problems Ukrainian IDPs are facing and help find innovative solutions for them.
 Apart from that, the organisation united more than 15 volunteers, who are keen to organise integration events and activities in the city.
 The organisation is also organising various social events for local migrant communities (esp. youth).

-The organisation itself already cooperates with more than 15 organisations across Europe and will organise various training’s using non-formal education as a tool to tackle different social problems.
-The key staff and volunteers have a vast experience in project writing and implementation; thus, are able to not only host projects in Poland but to well organise them abroad as well.
+The organisation itself already cooperates with more than 15 organisations across Europe and will organise various training sessions using non-formal education as a tool to tackle different social problems.
+The key staff and volunteers have vast experience in project writing and implementation; thus, are able to not only host projects in Poland but to well organise them abroad as well.

 Relevant experience & activities

 Regardless of the fact that SPI is a young organization, we already have an extensive background in youth work and a very good network of partner organizations with expertise in work with IDPs/Refugees.
-We are promoting re-integration of IDPs/refugees and contribute to the positive social changes in the European continent.
-SPI’s one of the main focus is the integration of young people with fewer opportunities.
-The staff of SPI has a relevant experience obtained from different projects as elaborated above.
+We are promoting the reintegration of IDPs/refugees and contribute to the positive social changes in the European continent.
+SPI’s main focus is the integration of young people with fewer opportunities.
+The staff of SPI has relevant experience obtained from different projects as elaborated above.
 Due to the cross-border cooperation, the SPI team had an opportunity to facilitate the training course „ A Million Voices’’ which was held in a conflict zone – Kramatorsk, Ukraine.
-Most of the projects we have taken part were directly related to refugees, IDPs, the EU and social inclusion.
+Most of the projects we have taken part in were directly related to refugees, IDPs, the EU, and social inclusion.

 Since we have been leading various Erasmus+ projects and been involved in youth work, we have a thorough understanding of non-formal education methods, including ice-breaking & team-building activities, reflections, interactive workshops for integration, brainstorming sessions, non-formal discussions, intercultural dialogue, etc. The working approaches used by us is promoting active participation among youth in project activities, supporting self-confidence, and fostering learning from each other.
 These methods are fully inclusive and participatory.